-In order for an appeal to be considered, the student must provide the Academic Review Committee with a letter that includes:
+For an appeal to be considered, the students must provide the Academic Review Committee with a letter that includes:

-- information about the circumstances or events which prevented the student from attaining SAP, and - what has changed in order for the student to be successful
+- information about the circumstances or events that prevented the student from attaining SAP, and - What has changed for the student to be successful

-The Academic Review Committee will then review the appeal and any documentation submitted to support the appeal to determine whether the student is eligible for an academic plan and can regain SAP within the maximum timeframe.
+The Academic Review Committee will then review the appeal, and any documentation submitted to support the appeal to determine whether the student is eligible for an academic plan and can regain SAP within the maximum timeframe.
 The student will be notified in writing, within one (1) working day, of the final decision.
 There are no additional appeals processes.